kleibo/Casino-Player-Analysis/README.md

 # Casino-Player-Analysis

+This program allows the user to analyze casino player data using linear regression and k-means clustering.
+The program takes in a file with the following columns: PlayerId, TotlTheo, TotlVisit, and GamingDt.

 ## Linear Regression

 The program first runs a linear regression on each individual player's data, creating a separate model for each player.
 The user can then select a player from a dropdown list to view the linear regression plot for that player.
 The plot displays the total theo on the y-axis and gaming date on the x-axis.